jackwelcomefisher/jackwelcomefisher.github.io/README.md

 My research aims to better understand the gig economy by using insights from industrial organization, labor economics, and behavioral economics.
 More broadly, I am interested in alternative work arrangements and labor market power.
 I also study some topics in household finance and enjoy teaching public economics.

+I am on the job market in 2022-23 and will be available for interviews remotely, as well as at the EJM and the ASSA.

 Please feel free to reach out by email: [J.W.Fisher@lse.ac.uk](mailto:J.W.Fisher@lse.ac.uk).

 My CV is available [here](https://jackwelcomefisher.github.io/CV.pdf).